kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container/README.md

 cd SageMaker
 git clone https://github.com/kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container.git

-Once the project is downloaded, go back to the Jupyter Notebook/Files
+Once the project is downloaded, go back to Jupyter Notebook/Files
 Click on directory "aws-sagemaker-planesnet-tflearn-bring-your-own-container"
 Click on Jupyter Notebook to open it